dennis/slipstream/docs/events.md

 Both properties are constants.

-In Lua you can receive these events, by implementuing a function called `handle` taking one argument, which is the event:
+In Lua you can receive these events, by implementing a function called `handle` taking one argument, which is the event:

 ```lua